-- Copyright: RFS changes other SW to remain undetected - \rightarrow Is this allowed? - → Currently completely unknown! - " There exists an exception for criminal proceedings and public security - " But: Exception must be seen narrowly - " But: Little incentive for protests from copyright owners - Copyright for the RFS itself - Must probably be adhered to even then - " Modification of a program allowed, but the trojan must be programmed by the police, not copied from somewhere - Authors would not claim their work → Hacking tools are forbidden!
-Otherwise secret services would not have to pay for any software they use, as it is employed for public security!
+- Copyright: RFS changes other SW to remain undetected - $\rightarrow$ Is this allowed? - → Currently completely unknown! - " There exists an exception for criminal proceedings and public security - " But: Exception must be seen narrowly - " But: Little incentive for protests from copyright owners - Copyright for the RFS itself - Must probably be adhered to even then - " Modification of a program allowed, but the trojan must be programmed by the police, not copied from somewhere - → Otherwise secret services would not have to pay for any software they use, as it is employed for public security!